Journal Entry For Depreciation

 Relevance and Uses

-From the point of view of accounting, accumulated depreciation is an important aspect as it is relevant for assets that are capitalized.
+From the view of accounting, accumulated depreciation is an important aspect as it is relevant for assets that are capitalized.
 It is very important to understand that when a depreciation expense journal entry is recognized in the financial statements, then the net income of the concerned company is decreased by the same amount.
 However, the cash reserve of the company is not impacted by the recording as depreciation is a non-cash item.
 The cash balance would have been reduced at the time of acquisition of the asset.

-This has been a guide to Depreciation Journal Entry.
+This article has been a guide to Depreciation Journal Entry.
 Here we discuss the journal entries of Depreciation expense along with the practical example and its uses.
 You can learn more about from the Accounting following articles –